Not A Fan of the Words “Can’t” and “Too Busy”

 Honestly, both practices are very prevalent today especially when calling a vendor with a question about their services.
 One thing’s for sure, they don’t want you to speak to a person as you must go through a number of prompts (press 2, now press 3, answer these questions for your security, press 5) and then wait on hold for an intolerable amount of time so the person you finally talk with, whose English is not recognizable (usually from the Philippines) and very difficult to communicate with, tells you they “can’t” do anything to help you.
 Next, you ask to speak to a supervisor, another long wait, and finally another I “can’t” help you!

 I’d like to make an appointment to service my whatever and the answer is we might be able to get to you next month because we’re just “too busy”.
 At this stage of our lives, La Bear and the Baby Boomer seemingly have a bunch of appointments with doctors; that is, if you can ever make an appointment as they are “too busy”!
 Help us if we ever have an emergency and can’t be seen for three months.
-And then when you get to your doctor’s office, you wait forever and if your question it, we’re “too busy”!
+And then when you get to your doctor’s office, you wait forever and if you question it, we’re “too busy”!

 Needless to say, I’m on a tangent and for good reason.
 “Back in the day”, I always “could” and I was never “too busy”!
 Bottom line is if you are one who “can’t” and are “too busy”, it’s truly nothing but “BS”!!